uh-classtellations/uh-classtellations.github.io/index.md

 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 * [React](https://reactjs.org/) for component-based UI implementation and routing.
 * [Semantic UI React](https://react.semantic-ui.com/) CSS Framework for UI design.
-* [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.

 Feel free to reference the repositories for [our project](https://github.com/uh-classtellations/uh-classtellations) and [our Home Page](https://github.com/uh-classtellations/uh-classtellations.github.io).